 An average settlement in a serious truck accident case against Ruan Transportation is around $70,000 to $105,000.
 The average jury verdict amount in accident cases against large commercial trucking companies is $510,000.
 The potential value of a specific case against Ruan will depend on the severity of the plaintiff’s physical injuries.

-Ruan Transportation truck drivers have a average accident rate per mile compared to other major trucking companies.
-Ruan drivers average around 100 serious accidents each year with fewer than 5 fatalities.
+Ruan Transportation truck drivers have an average accident rate per mile compared to other major trucking companies.
+Ruan drivers average around 100 serious accidents each year with fewer than five fatalities.
 Ruan tends to hire new, less experienced drivers right out of training school.

 Does Ruan Use Independent Contractor Drivers?